 A scaler-based counting DAQ with hardware-based particle identification was successfully implemented in the 6 GeV PVDIS experiment at Jefferson Lab.
-Asymmetries measured by the DAQ follow Gaussian distributions as expected from purely statistical measurements.
-Particle identification performance of the DAQ were measured during the experiment and corrections are applied to the data on a day-to-day basis.
-DAQ deadtime was calculated from a full-scale timing simulation and results are well understood.
-Systematic uncertainties from the new DAQ contribute to $\approx 0.2\%$ to the final asymmetry results and are negligible compared to the (3-4)% statistical uncertainty and other leading systematic uncertainties.
+Asymme-367 tries measured by the DAQ follow Gaussian distributions as expected from purely 368 statistical measurements.
+Particle identification performance of the DAQ were mea-369 sured and corrections are applied to the data on a day-to-day basis.
+The overall pion 370 rejection achieved was better than $(1.6 \times 10^4)$ : 1 with an electron efficiency above 371 91% throughout the experiment, and the systematic uncertainty on the asymme-372 try due to pion background is below $10^{-3}$ .
+DAQ deadtime was calculated from a 373 full-scale timing simulation and contributes a $\approx 0.2\%$ systematic uncertainty to 374 the final asymmetry results and are negligible compared to the (3-4)% statistical uncertainty and other leading systematic uncertainties.
+Results presented here 376 demonstrate that accurate asymmetry measurements can be performed with even higher event rates or backgrounds with this type of scaler-based DAQ.
+378

-364 Acknowledgments
+379 Acknowledgments

 This work is supported in part by the Jeffress Memorial Trust under Award No. J-836, the U.S. National Science Foundation under Award No. 0653347, and the U.S. Department of Energy under Award No. DE-SC0003885.
-Notice: Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-060R23177.
+Notice: Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-06OR23177.
 The U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce this manuscript for U.S. Government purposes.